List of What If issues: Volume 6 (2007)

-The series was also due to feature What If?: The New Fantastic Four, which featured the "original" New Fantastic Four with Spider-Man, Wolverine, the Ghost Rider, and the Hulk teaming up, as seen in Fantastic Four #347-349 and #374.
-This story was halted due to the passing of artist Mike Wieringo, and was released as a 48-Page Special as a tribute in June 2008.
+The series was also due to feature What If?: The New Fantastic Four, which featured the "original" New Fantastic Four with Spider-Man, Wolverine, Ghost Rider, and Hulk teaming up, as seen in Fantastic Four #347-349 and #374.
+This story was halted due to the death of artist Mike Wieringo, and was released as a 48-Page Special as a tribute in June 2008.
 All the issues of this run, aside from the New Fantastic Four one, were later collected into a trade paperback simply entitled What If?
 Civil War.
 The version of the "New" Fantastic Four is also erroneous, as the Ghost Rider of that time period had been Danny Ketch, not Johnny Blaze, who appears in the issue instead for unexplained reasons (in reality, Wieringo had drawn the wrong Ghost Rider in his initial pages by mistake and it was not noticed until after his death).

 Volume 7 (2008)

 This series continues the theme of alternatives for three recent Marvel events along with two around a classic event.
 The New Fantastic Four story was a sequel to the one-shot What If? released previously, seeing Iron Man replace Ghost Rider in an alternate take on the Infinity Gauntlet storyline.
 However, this series also features a storyline featuring the Runaways that runs through all five comics.
 This series was released between December 2008 and January 2009.